HUST-NingKang-Lab/ASD-cancer/README.md

 # ASD-cancer
 ## Introduction
 ASD-cancer (autoencoder-based subtypes detector for cancer) is a semi-supervised deep learning framework based on autoencoder.
-In our study, autoencoder models were used to extract relevant features from the normalized microbiome abundance data and transcriptome data for identifying cancer survival subtypes.
-These extracted features were then analyzed using univariate Cox-PH regression to identify a subset of survival-related features.
+In our study, we used autoencoder models to extract relevant features from normalized microbiome abundance data and transcriptome data for identifying cancer survival subtypes.
+We then analyzed these extracted features using univariate Cox proportional hazards (Cox-PH) regression to identify a subset of survival-related features.
 To ensure an adequate number of features, we implemented an ensemble step using a total of 20 models.
-We then determine the number of survival subtypes using Gaussian Mixture Models and the highest silhouette score.
+We determined the number of survival subtypes using Gaussian mixture models and the highest silhouette score.

 ![](ASD-cancer.png)

 ## Requirements